How to Make Slime Less Sticky

 Here are our best tips and tricks on how to make slime less sticky!

 I often get asked how to make slime less sticky.
 When this whole slime-craze started at our house, I thought this was a great way for kids to be creative, use a little science, and even practice their kitchen skills with some measuring and mixing.
 About six months into weekly (sometimes daily) slime making, I was surprised that my daughter and her friend were still so interested in slime making.

 My daughter quickly learned that I won’t tolerate slime stuck on my table, my floor, my furniture and especially my carpet.
 I throw all sticky slimes straight to the garbage bin, so she has mastered the least sticky slime possible!
+Want to learn how to make fluffy slime?
 One of our favorite recipes is a fluffy slime that is borax free.

 How to Make Slime Less Sticky